nandanugg/DeveloperHandbook/linux_installation.md

 # Intro
-Before starting the class, you need to prepare your computer to match the learning environment.
-We use Linux (debian), you can't use Windows with WSL yet because it's still beta, and if you don't know what you're doing, you will cause a lot of problems
+Before starting the class, you need to prepare your computer to match the learning environment

 ----------
 # Download